KaterinaWalter/javadocs/docs/unit1/notes110.md

 ![image](Figures/function.png)

-In the next lesson, we will look at the `Math` library in Java, but consider a simple **non-void** method that squares a number:
+In the next lesson, we will look at the `Math` library in Java, but consider a simple **non-void** method that calculates area given length and width:

 ```java
 public static int calcArea(int length, int width) {